On properness of K-moduli spaces and optimal degenerations of Fano varieties: References

-\bib{KM98}{book}{ AUTHOR = {Koll\'{a}r, J\'{a}nos}, AUTHOR = {Mori, Shigefumi}, TITLE = {Birational geometry of algebraic varieties}, SERIES = {Cambridge Tracts in Mathematics}, VOLUME = {134}, NOTE = {With the collaboration of C. H. Clemens and A. Corti, Translated from the 1998 Japanese original}, PUBLISHER = {Cambridge University Press, Cambridge}, YEAR = {1998}, }
+\bib{KM98}{book}{ AUTHOR = {Koll\'{a}r, J\'{a}nos}, AUTHOR = {Mori, Shigefumi}, TITLE = {Birational geometry of algebraic varieties}, SERIES = {Cambridge Tracts in Mathematics}, VOLUME = {134}, NOTE = {With the collaboration of C. H. Clemens and A. Corti}, PUBLISHER = {Cambridge University Press, Cambridge}, YEAR = {1998}, }

 \bib{Lan75}{article}{ AUTHOR = {Langton, Stacy G.}, TITLE = {Valuative criteria for families of vector bundles on algebraic varieties}, JOURNAL = {Ann. of Math.
 (2)}, VOLUME = {101}, YEAR = {1975}, PAGES = {88--110}, }